 That’s the question everyone asked me when I mentioned that I was travelling to the Scottish capital this summer.
-Was I going to the Edinburgh Festival.
+Was I going to The Edinburgh Festival.
 It seems to be the only thing anyone associates with the city.
-Which is strange when you consider that there is actually no such thing as “the” Edinburgh Festival.
+Which is strange when you consider that there is actually no such thing as “The” Edinburgh Festival.
 The city has twelve official festivals, six of which take place in August, and none of which has that name.
-The original, founded in 1947, is the Edinburgh International Festival (7th – 31st August), while the one most people know about and associate with the city is the Fringe, set up the following year to run alongside the ‘main’ event and which is now so massive, with over 3,000 shows squeezing into theatres, pubs, tents and who knows what other venues across the city this year, that it’s come to be thought of as “the” Festival.
+The original, founded in 1947, is the Edinburgh International Festival (7th – 31st August), while the one most people know about and associate with the city is the Fringe Festival, set up the following year to run alongside the ‘main’ event and which is now so massive, with over 3,000 shows squeezing into theatres, pubs, tents and who knows what other venues across the city this year, that it’s come to be thought of as “the” Festival.

 Last month, I travelled up to Edinburgh to discover some of it’s other festivals, the ones nobody outside of Scotland seems to remember in the face of the Fringe.
 I was there with Festivals Edinburgh, the seemingly super-human team behind organising the twelve enormous annual festivals, which range from the spectacular three-day Hogmanay fest over New Years to a week of storytelling around Halloween, and the festival I was there to see was the Jazz and Blues Festival which ran from 17th to 26th July this year.

 For the first time, I crossed the border into Scotland – one of those places that’s so close to home it’s gone almost unnoticed in the face of farther, more exotic destinations – and found myself the furthest north I’d ever been in my own country.
 Edinburgh, a city I’ve always felt I knew from it’s prominence in books I love, sprang up suddenly around the train, dazzling in bright sunlight and all the more radiant after a day of rain.